|16th May - 2nd June 2024

 FITNESS AND EXPERIENCE REQUIRED

 Ascents to over 5000m require considerable fitness.
 Good hillwalking/mountaineering fitness and stamina is important, but for high altitude expeditions clients also need good cardiopulmonary (heart and lung) fitness.
 This can only be maintained by a program of intensive exercise such as sprinting, squash, circuit training or sprint cycling.
-This should be done in small doses (e.g. half an hour every other day) over a period of at least three months prior to your expedition.
+This should be done in small doses (e.g. an hour every other day) over a period of at least three months prior to your expedition.
 Without this training you are unlikely to get to the summit.
 The trip will be partly donkey/porter supported but there are several days on the itinerary when we will need to do a few hours carry to a high camp, or descent to the 4x4 with backpacks.
 Cold nights, early starts and dehydrated food are a few of the experiences which will have to be enjoyed.

 For the ascents we have planned on this expedition previous experience of rock climbing and abseiling is essential, although you do not need to have extensive experience.
-It is difficult to predict the exact difficulty of the climbing we'll encounter due to the nature of the trip but we're expecting to climb routes at no more than V.Diff or Severe on rock (US 5.2-5.4 or Alpine PD or AD).
-Any small snow and ice sections we encounter should be very straightforward and so previous experience of winter climbing is not essential.
+It is difficult to predict the exact difficulty of the climbing we'll encounter due to the nature of the trip but we're expecting to climb routes at no more than V.Diff or Severe on rock (US 5.2-5.6 or Alpine PD or AD).
+Any small snow and ice sections we encounter should be very straightforward and so previous experience of winter climbing or crampon use is not essential.

 Climbing at 5400m on the Andes "First Ascents in Peru" trip, 2015.